Wrongful Termination Lawyer Service Las Cruces, El Paso, and the states of Texas and New Mexico

 Under both state and federal law, American workers have many important legal rights.
 You should be able to earn a living for your family, free from any form of unjust discrimination or harassment.
-Still, in far too many cases, employees are mistreated in the workplace.
+Still, in far too many cases, employers mistreat employees.
 Whether it’s by company owners, supervisors, middle management or fellow workers, any unlawful mistreatment must be stopped.

-At Flores, Tawney & Acosta P.C., our attorneys fight for the rights of those who have suffered from discrimination or harassment in the workplace.
-If you suffered an injustice at your job in El Paso, Las Cruces or in any of the surrounding communities, our attorneys are standing by, ready to help.
+At Flores, Tawney & Acosta P.C., our Las Cruces employments attorneys fight for the rights of those who have suffered from discrimination or harassment in the workplace.
+If you suffered an injustice at your job in Las Cruces or in any of the surrounding communities (including West Texas), our attorneys are standing by, ready to help.

-Protecting the Civil Rights of Workers in New Mexico and Texas
+Protecting the Civil Rights of Workers in Las Cruces

 Our attorneys handle all types of workers’ rights claims.
 We have extensive experience handling these cases in both New Mexico and Texas state courts as well as in federal courts.
 Some of the specific types of employment claims cases that we have handled include: